stef/pwdsphinx/man/type-pwd.md

 master password, and then waits until you click somewhere (hopefully into a password entry field) and then sends the password as keystrokes.
 Using this mechanism you make sure your password is never on your clipboard where malware might steal it.
-And also it allows to enter your password on those sites that disable copy/pasting into password fields.
+And also it allows you to enter your password on those sites that disable copy/pasting into password fields.